kodendaal/kodendaal.github.io/_posts/2025-07-13-edge_device.md

 ---
-title:  "Welcome to the Edge: An AI Adventure in Your Pocket!"
+title:  "The Edge Chronicles: An AI Adventure in Your Pocket!"
 mathjax: true
 layout: post
 categories: